 (a) Withholding tax.
 A medical equipment and supplies manufacturer or pharmaceutical and medicine manufacturer may claim any excess life sciences manufacturing job tax credit against its withholding tax liability.
 Except in the case of a timely assignment under O.C.G.A. § 48-7-42, the withholding tax benefit may only be applied against the withholding tax account used by the medical equipment and supplies manufacturer or the pharmaceutical and medicine manufacturer for payroll purposes.
 In the event the medical equipment and supplies manufacturer or the pharmaceutical and medicine manufacturer that earned the credit is a single member limited liability company that is disregarded for income tax purposes, the withholding tax benefit may only be applied against the withholding tax liability that is attributable to wages paid by the single member limited liability company, but note that such benefit may also be assigned pursuant to O.C.G.A. § 48-7-42.
-A medical equipment and supplies manufacturer or a pharmaceutical and medicine manufacturer must notify the commissioner, in the manner specified in subparagraph (8)(a)1., below, for any tax year for which they are making an irrevocable election to take all or a part of the credit against the quarterly or monthly withholding tax payments for such medical equipment and supplies manufacturer or pharmaceutical and medicine manufacturer.
+A medical equipment and supplies manufacturer or a pharmaceutical and medicine manufacturer must notify the commissioner each year of its, in the manner specified in subparagraph (8)(a)1., below, for any tax year for which they are making an irrevocable election to take all or a part of the credit against the quarterly or monthly withholding tax payments for such medical equipment and supplies manufacturer or pharmaceutical and medicine manufacturer.
 When this election is made by a pass-through entity, the excess life sciences manufacturing job tax credit will not pass through to the shareholders, partners, or members of the medical equipment and supplies manufacturer or the pharmaceutical and medicine manufacturer if the medical equipment and supplies manufacturer or the pharmaceutical and medicine manufacturer is a pass-through entity.

 1. Notice of Intent.
-To claim any excess tax credit not used on the income tax return against the medical equipment and supplies manufacturer's or the pharmaceutical and medicine manufacturer's withholding tax liability, the medical equipment and supplies manufacturer or the pharmaceutical and medicine manufacturer must file Revenue Form IT-WH through the Georgia

-Tax Center within the three-year statute of limitations period after the due date of the Georgia income tax return (including extensions).
+To claim any excess tax credit not used on the income tax return against the medical equipment and supplies manufacturer's or the pharmaceutical and medicine manufacturer's withholding tax liability, the medical equipment and supplies manufacturer or the pharmaceutical and medicine manufacturer must file Revenue Form IT-WH through the Georgia Tax Center within the three-year statute of limitations period thirty (30) days after the due date of the Georgia income tax return (including extensions) or within thirty (30) days after the filing of a timely filed Georgia income tax return, whichever occurs first.
 Failure to file this form as provided in this subparagraph will result in disallowance of the withholding tax benefit.
 Such irrevocable election may only be made one time with respect to each tax year for which the credit is earned for such tax year, for all or part of the excess tax credit remaining at the time of the election.
 However, in the case of a credit which is earned in more than one taxable year, the election to claim the withholding credit will be available for the credit earned in such subsequent year.